 Working smarter doesn't have to mean doing it alone!
-If you want to connect with a fun and engaged community, and make it a shared learning experience, join Thrive's free Facebook group, Document Dynamos.
-We have regular livestreams where we cover topics like this, and get the chance to go a little deeper into Word and what it can do.
+If you want to connect with a fun and engaged community, and make it a shared learning experience, join Thrive's free Facebook group, Microsoft Dynamos.
+We have monthly live training sessions on topics like this, and get the chance to go a little deeper into all aspects of Microsoft 365.
 You can also connect with me (and the Dynamos) directly to help solve your document dilemmas.
 I'd love to have you join us!

-You can find us on Facebook by searching 'Document Dynamos', or simply click here.
+You can find us on Facebook by searching 'Microsoft Dynamos', or simply click here.